 “It’s taken me a long time to turn the energy of expectation, and fear of failure and all that, into a flow,” he says in the film’s trailer.
 “The Tao of Bluegrass” will premiere at the Mill Valley Film Festival Oct.
 7 and 9.

-Read a short SunSpace item on Peter Rowan from 2010, which includes a link to Terry Gross’ one-hour, dharma-inflected Fresh Air interview with him.
-And see the trailer for “The Tao of Bluegrass,” which includes a brief glimpse of Rowan in Kathmandu, here:
+See the trailer for “The Tao of Bluegrass,” which includes a brief glimpse of Rowan in Kathmandu, here:

 UPDATE: Enjoy Peter Rowan’s performance of an original song that includes at the end the mantra of Padmasambhava, the Indian master who established Buddhism in Tibet in the 8th c.
 The video uploader created an inspired montage paying homage to the legendary lama: